TomasVolker/numeriko/core/Readme.md

 The parent interface is `ArrayND<T>` which is read-only, with `MutableArrayND<T>` inheriting from it and extending it with content modifying methods.
 As N-dimensional arrays tend to occupy a lot of memory, it is usually desired to access the array with a mutable interface.
-This is why `ArrayND` implementations must implement `asMutable()` to provide a mutable interface to it.
+This is why `ArrayND<T>` implementations must implement `asMutable()` to provide a mutable interface to it.

-In addition to `ArrayND<T>`, specific implementations for primitives are planned to be developed, such `DoubleArrayND` which is currently available.
+In addition to `ArrayND<T>`, specific implementations for primitives are planned to be developed, such as `DoubleArrayND` which is currently available.
 This follows kotlin's standard library conventions for `Array` such as `DoubleArray` or `IntArray`.
 It's mutable versions are also available, for example `MutableDoubleArrayND`.